example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

       [...]
     }

-Note that when we define a class we just describe what id does and what parameters is has, we don't actually add it and its resources to the catalog.
+Note that when we define a class we just describe what it does and what parameters it has, we don't actually add it and its resources to the catalog.

 # Classes - Declaration
 When we have to use a class previously defined, we **declare** it.